 The embattled 46-year-old president, who succeeded his late father Hafez in 2000, said the constitution would usher in a “new era” for Syria, Sana state news agency reported.

-White House spokesperson Jay Carney said: “It’s actually quite laughable—it makes a mockery of the Syrian revolution.
+White House spokesperson Jay Carney said: “It’s actually quite laughable — it makes a mockery of the Syrian revolution.

 “Promises of reforms have usually been followed by an increase in brutality and have never been delivered upon by this regime since the beginning of peaceful demonstrations in Syria.”

 Russian Foreign Minister Sergei Lavrov said: “We certainly believe a new constitution to end one-party rule in Syria is a step forward.
+It is a welcome idea and we hope the Constitution will be adopted.”

 The opposition Syrian National Council is likely to reject the constitution, given that one of its main guiding principles is “to overthrow the regime using all legal means”.